dellaert/19F-4476/proj3.md

 We will use a method called RANdom SAmple Consensus (RANSAC) to search through the points returned by SIFT and find true matches to use for calculating the fundamental matrix $$F$$.
 Please review the [lecture slides](schedule.html) on RANSAC to refresh your memory on how this algorithm works.
 Additionally, you can find a simple explanation of RANSAC at [https://www.mathworks.com/discovery/ransac.html](https://www.mathworks.com/discovery/ransac.html]) See section 6.1.4 in the textbook for a more thorough explanation of how RANSAC works.

 In summary, we will implement a workflow using the SIFTNet from project 2 to extract feature points, then RANSAC will select a random subset of those points, you will call your function from part 2 to calculate the fundamental matrix $$F$$ for those points, and then you will check how many other points identified by SIFTNet match $$F$$.
 Then you will iterate through this process until you find the subset of points that produces the best fundamental matrix $$F$$ with the most matching points.

+## Data

+## Testing
+We have provided a set of tests for you to evaluate your implementation.
+We have included tests inside `proj3.ipynb` so you can check your progress as you implement each section.
+When you're done with the entire project, you can call additional tests by running `pytest unit_tests` inside the root directory of the project. _Your grade on the coding portion of the project will be further evaluated with a set of tests not provided to you._

+## Bells & Whistles (Extra Points)

+## Writeup
+For this project (and all other projects), you must do a project report using the template slides provided to you.
+Do <u>not</u> change the order of the slides or remove any slides, as this will affect the grading process on Gradescope and you will be deducted points.
+In the report you will describe your algorithm and any decisions you made to write your algorithm a particular way.
+Then you will show and discuss the results of your algorithm.
+The template slides provide guidance for what you should include in your report.
+A good writeup doesn't just show results--it tries to draw some conclusions from the experiments.
+You must convert the slide deck into a PDF for your submission.

+If you choose to do anything extra, add slides _after the slides given in the template deck_ to describe your implementation, results, and analysis.
+Adding slides in between the report template will cause issues with Gradescope, and you will be deducted points.
+You will not receive full credit for your extra credit implementations if they are not described adequately in your writeup.

+## Rubric
+* +80 pts: Code
+* +20 pts: PDF report
+* -5\*n pts: Lose 5 points for every time you do not follow the instructions for the hand-in format.

+## Submission Format
+This is very important as you will lose 5 points for every time you do not follow the instructions.
+You will have two separate submissions on Canvas for this project:

+  1. `<your_gt_username>.zip` via **Canvas** containing:
+    * `proj3_code/` - directory containing all your code for this assignment
+    * `additional_data/` - (optional) if you use any data other than the images we provide you, please include them here
+    * `README.txt` - (optional) if you implement any new functions other than the ones we define in the skeleton code (e.g. any extra credit implementations), please describe what you did and how we can run the code.
+We will not award any extra credit if we can't run your code and verify the results.
+  2. `<your_gt_username>_proj3.pdf` via **Gradescope** - your report

+Do <u>not</u> install any additional packages inside the conda environment.
+The TAs will use the same environment as defined in the config files we provide you, so anything that's not in there by default will probably cause your code to break during grading.
+Do <u>not</u> use absolute paths in your code or your code will break.
+Use relative paths like the starter code already does.
+Failure to follow any of these instructions will lead to point deductions.
+Create the zip file using `python zip_submission.py --gt_username <your_gt_username>` (it will zip up the appropriate directories/files for you!) and hand it through Canvas.
+Remember to submit your report as a PDF to Gradescope as well.